maotovisk/MapWizard/readme.md

 ## Requirements

-- .NET 8 or above
+- .NET 9 or above

 ## Installing
 We provide pre-built binaries for Linux and Windows.
 You can download it from the [releases page]( https://github.com/maotovisk/MapWizard/releases).

 Thanks to the [Velopack](https://velopack.io/) project, it auto-updates and it's just a 1-click install.

+You can also get it from the [AUR](https://aur.archlinux.org/packages/mapwizard-git) with the package `mapwizard-git`

 ## Building